spotify/styx/doc/design-overview.md

 #### State RUNNING

 The pod has started and the container is running.
 Styx is waiting for the workflow instance to finish.

 #### State TERMINATED

 The container within the pod is done and the pod has terminated.

-#### State AWAITING_RETRY

-Exit code from the pod was not 0 and Styx is waiting to schedule another try.

-#### State FAILED

-Submission of job failed and Styx tries to determine if the job shall be rescheduled for a retry or not.

 #### State DONE